subhransusekhar/ml-workshop/docs/setup-v2.md

     ```
     OpenShift will display all of the certificate information.
 7. Copy the text from the the beginning of the first *-----BEGIN CERTIFICATE-----* to the end of the last *-----END CERTIFICATE-----* into a text editor.
-8. Using the following ecxample, remove the two lines between the two certificates, and check there are no trailing spaces at the end of any lines.
-(Note: the example below has been editied for brevity.)
+8. Using the following example, remove the two lines between the two certificates, and check there are no trailing spaces at the end of any lines.
+(Note: the example below has been editied for brevity.
+Your certificate will be larger.)
     ```
     -----BEGIN CERTIFICATE-----
     MIIELDCCAxSgAwIBAgIIOfIXBS41fYQwDQYJKoZIhvcNAQELBQAwRDESMBAGA1UE